Christian democracy: Latin America

-Early Christian Democracy in Latin America formed in the early 20th century, and these parties were generally conservative, and their main aim was to protect the interests of the Catholic church.
+Early Christian democracy in Latin America formed in the early 20th century, and these parties were generally conservative, and their main aim was to protect the interests of the Catholic church.
 These parties viewed Christianity as the origin and soul of democratic values and advocated an organic conception of society, decentralization, and corporatism.
 Christian democrats would become more progressive in the 1960s and 1970s, partially due to the consequences of the Second Vatican Council between 1961 and 1963.
 This led to the growth of liberation theology in Latin American Catholicism, which stressed class conflict over the Christian democratic class mediation.
 Furthermore, due to the US policy against socialism in Latin America, Christian democratic parties could position themselves as progressive and demand social reforms.

 Furthermore, Christian democrats accepted modernism and technocracy and began to advocate centralized planning.
 In the 1980s, due to international trends such as the Washington consensus, Christian democrats accepted neoliberal policies in their nations, leading to future electoral losses.
 Throughout this period, Christian democratic parties have played a force for democracy, such as COPEI, which helped establish Democratic Venezuela, and the PDC in Chile, the main opposition to Pinochet.
+In the 1980s, there had been multiple Christian democratic presidents including Vinicio Cerezo in Guatemala (1986–1991; DCG), José Napoleón Duarte in El Salvador (1984–1989; PDC) Luis Herrera Campins in Venezuela (1979–1984; COPEI) and Osvaldo Hurtado (1981–1984; DP) and León Febres Cordero (1984–1988; PSC) in Ecuador.

 Christian democracy has been especially important in Chile (see Christian Democratic Party of Chile) and Venezuela (see COPEI – Christian Democratic Party of Venezuela), among others, and partly also in Mexico, starting with the ascendancy of President Vicente Fox in 2000, followed by Felipe Calderón (see National Action Party (Mexico)).
 Cuba counts several Christian democratic political associations on the island and in exile.
 Perhaps the most significant is Movimiento Cristiano de Liberación (MCL), led by Cuban dissident Oswaldo Payá, who was killed in a tragic automobile accident in the summer of 2012 and has been nominated for the Nobel Peace Prize.
 In Uruguay, the Christian Democratic Party of Uruguay, although numerically small, was instrumental in creating the leftist Broad Front in 1971.